 - and technical skills

 Out of this list, the top five aim at collaboration, higher level thinking skills, and problem solving.
 So, how do we work these skills into our everyday routines WHILE we ensure that our students are able to read on grade level or above and have mastered grade level math concepts and processes?
 The answer is to incorporate these structures into our planning and teaching with intentionality.
+Plan for high student engagement.

-Teaching with Intentionality
+Teaching with Intentionality to improve student engagement

 What does teaching with intentionality mean?
 What does it look like?
 Well, it does not mean working on worksheets, and it isn’t quiet and still, and sadly, it’s not always print and go.
 Planning with intentionality takes thoughtful work on the part of the teacher to match content with the learning activity and the learners.
 It is active, purposeful, thought-provoking, challenging, and is usually noisy, and when you see kids working in this way, you can tell they are having fun, on task, and are eagerly sharing their learning and discoveries with others.
+This is high student engagement.

 Ways to Increase Student Engagement